Automatic Speeding Suspensions

 - Driving unaccompanied by a supervising driver whilst the holder of a learner licence.

-Possible Defences and Appeals against RTA and police suspensions
+Possible Defences and Appeals against RMS and police suspensions

 Can I be successful in a licence appeals hearing?